uber-archive/makisu/README.md

 # Using cache
 ## Configuring distributed cache

-A distributed layer cache maps each line of a Dockerfile to a tentative layer SHA stored in Docker registry.
-Using a layer cache can significantly improve build performance.
+Makisu supports distributed layer cache, which can significantly improve build performance.

-To use the distributed caching feature of Makisu, the builder needs to be able to connect to a *cache id store*.
-For example, Redis can be used as a cache id store with the following Kubernetes job spec:
+It uses target registry for layer storage, and needs to connect to a separate key-value store to map lines of a Dockerfile to a tentative layer SHA stored in Docker registry.
+For example, Redis can be used as a cache key-value store with the following Kubernetes job spec:

 ```yaml
 # redis.yaml